itsvelle/itsvelle/README.md

 # hi, i'm velle

 - 👨‍💻 student in cybersecurity | hobbyist programmer
-- 🛠️ open source advocate — i build stuff and put it on here
+- 🛠️ open source advocate
 - 🏷️ pronouns: she/her, they/them
 - 📍 based in the us